SK Shlomo: Work in education and charity work

 SK Shlomo founded the first Beatbox Academy in South London, teaches and speaks at educational conferences around the world, and continues to tour their acclaimed shows for kids.

 In 2008, SK Shlomo co-founded a programme teaching beatboxing to young people called the Beatbox Academy with Battersea Arts Centre.
 They developed a series of free learning resources in association with Musical Futures which they published on their website.

 They hosted a Concert Against Knife Crime in 2008 at the Queen Elizabeth Hall in an attempt to raise awareness of the benefits of working creatively with young people.
 Musical guests at the concert included Jarvis Cocker, Mutya Buena, Ashley Walters and Teddy Thompson.
 In 2008, they were commissioned to create a piece called "One Voice", bringing together four community choirs from diverse backgrounds including a Gospel Choir, a Brazilian Choir, a children's choir and a contemporary choir.
 The following year, they worked with BBC Blast to promote beatboxing to young people in a series of short films.

 In April 2009 they created Urban Vani, a community project bringing together beatboxing and South Asian Dance.
 In 2012, they created a new Indian beatboxing orchestra called "Voctronica" in collaboration with the British Council.

 SK Shlomo's charity work includes hosting blindfolded gigs for RLSB with Imogen Heap and Basement Jaxx, and regular collaborations with Cape Farewell, a climate change awareness charity.
 In 2005 they worked with the Ubuntu Educational Fund to raise money for orphaned and vulnerable children in South Africa.
 They have also made two charity collaborative albums with the proceeds going to War Child and Médecins Sans Frontières respectively.

+Through their company Nebula Productions, Shlomo launched the BREATHE Academy, a programme supported by the Youth Music Trailblazer Fund.
+The project empowers marginalised young people (aged 12–25) to explore self-expression, identity, and mental health through music and technology.

+Shlomo is an active campaigner for mental health awareness.
+They delivered a TEDx talk titled "How social media saved me from suicide" and serve as an ambassador for the suicide prevention charity CALM (Campaign Against Living Miserably).